Construction & Engineering

 - Tetronics (International) Ltd v (1) HSBC Bank plc (2) BlueOak Arkansas LLC EWHC 201 (TCC) Isabel acted for Tetronics, who sold engineering plant to a US company.
 Obtained and preserved an interim injunction against HSBC preventing it from paying out on an on demand bond until the conclusion of an arbitration.
 Satisfied the court that HSBC was on notice of fraud – the first reported case where this has been achieved in the English courts.
 Interim injunction subsequently discharged on balance of convenience.

-- GE Energy Power Conversion UK Ltd v Anixter Ltd et al Acted for 4th party manufacturer of components which allegedly failed in generators manufactured by GE for use in the oil and gas industry.
-Issues of traceability of the components through the contractual chain and cause of failure
+- GE Energy Power Conversion UK Ltd v Anixter Ltd et al Successfully acted for 4th party manufacturer of components which allegedly failed in generators manufactured by GE for use in the oil and gas industry.
+Issues of traceability of the components through the contractual chain and cause of failure.

 - Aspect Contracts (Asbestos) Ltd v Higgins Construction PLC Supreme Court: UKSC 38 Court of Appeal: EWCA Civ 1514 First instance: EWHC 1322 (TCC) – Preliminary issue concerning identification of the cause of action and applicable limitation period for a party paying monies following an adjudication decision to seek a final determination and, if successful, recovery.

 - Worked closely with an extensive legal and expert team in relation to claims for breach of a gas infrastructure agreement and abuse of dominant position.

 - Isabel Hitching & Daniel Shapiro are appointed Queen’s Counsel

 - Isabel Hitching, led by Anneliese Day QC, wins for Highways England in M25 dispute

 - Open Scholar, Open Exhibitioner, Radcliffe Exhibitioner and Dixon Scholar Christ Church, Oxford